Responsibility: Finance Department

 Sponsors may be recognized in an appropriate manner such as, but not limited to: in programs, directories, media releases, newsletters, posters, signage/brochures, and at Committee/Council meetings.
 Use of corporate logos and slogans should be appropriate or as defined in an agreement.
 There shall be no actual or implied obligation to purchase the product or services of the sponsor.

 Each sponsorship/donation arrangement should have an agreed upon acknowledgement plan prior to accepting the sponsorship or donation.
 The acknowledgement plan shall be approved by the City in consultation with the sponsor.
-The Director of Finance, in conjunction with the Communications Coordinator, will ensure the sponsor/donor acknowledgement plan is acceptable and consistent with this policy for Municipal-wide sponsorship agreements.
+The Treasurer, in conjunction with the Communications Coordinator, will ensure the sponsor/donor acknowledgement plan is acceptable and consistent with this policy for Municipal-wide sponsorship agreements.

 6.0 Roles and Responsibilities

-This Policy is administered by the Director of Finance jointly with relevant Department Directors and appropriate consultation with the CAO.
+This Policy is administered by the Treasurer jointly with relevant General Managers and appropriate consultation with the CAO.

 7.0 Related Policies